6 Best Ultra-Bright Camera Monitors For Filming In The Sun (2023)

 The differences between the two (besides the price) monitors are:

-• FW279S lets you load LUTs, and monitor these if you’re shooting with a flat log profile.
+• FW279S lets you load LUTs and monitor these if you’re shooting with a flat log profile.
 The FW279 doesn’t have this option.

 • FW279S has both HDMI and SDI input.
 The FW279 only has HDMI.

-Both monitors have all the tools you need for setting correct exposure and focus, e.g. histogram, false colors, focus assist, and more.
+Both monitors have all the tools you need for setting correct exposure and focus, e.g., histogram, false colors, focus assist, and more.

-All-in-all this is a great budget-friendly option (especially if you can live without SDI and 3D-LUT monitoring) that packs a lot of power.
+This is a great budget-friendly option (especially if you can live without SDI and 3D-LUT monitoring) that packs a lot of power.

 ProsCons